-SAN DIEGO — U.S. Representative Duncan L. Hunter was unable to convince the local Republican Party to endorse his reelection bid for the 50th Congressional District.
-The district encompasses the central and northeastern parts of San Diego County and a small part of Riverside County.
-Hunter is opposed by former Congressman Darrell Issa, and talk show host and former San Diego City Councilmember Carl DeMaio.
-The party did not release the vote tallies for each candidate.
+SAN DIEGO — U.S. Representative Duncan L. Hunter has pled guilgy to one count of campaing violations.
+Hunter, whose district encompasses the central and northeastern parts of San Diego County and a small part of Riverside County, is also expected to face jail time.
+There is anticipation he may resign his office.
+Hunter has been opposed for reelction to the 50th Congressional District by Democrat Ammar Campa-Najjar and two Republicans: former Congressman Darrell Issa, and talk show host and former San Diego City Councilmember Carl DeMaio.

-The Republican Congressman and his wife are facing charges that they looted more than $250,000 in campaign funds for personal use.
+The Republican Congressman and his wife were charged with looting more than $250,000 in campaign funds for personal use.
 Among other things, it is alleged that Hunter used the money to help fund five extramarital affairs, including with lobbyists and a woman staffer.

 Hunter was first elected to the House in 2008.
 In his 2018 re-election bid, Hunter narrowly defeated Democrat Ammar Campa-Najjar by a vote of 52 to 48 percent.